 The WaveLight EX500 is the fastest growing laser system both in Europe and the USA and is soon expected to overtake the older systems as the laser chosen by most laser specialists.
-Our Cape Town Laser Vision facility upgraded to the WaveLight EX500, making it the most up-to-date laser in Southern Africa at the time of writing.
-We are committed to keeping CT Laser Vison at the leading edge of technology.
+Our eye surgery facility upgraded to the WaveLight EX500, making it the most up-to-date laser in Southern Africa at the time of writing.
+We are committed to keeping our practice at the leading edge of technology.

 Older laser systems correct shortsightedness and astigmatism in the same way as spectacles and contact lenses.
 Technology now allows the measurement of Higher Order Aberration.
 These are additional irregularities of the corneal shape that cannot be measured with conventional glasses testing.
 Higher Order Aberration (HOA) is measured in two ways.
 Wavefront analysis looks at the way light reflected off the retina passes through the lens and cornea to detect errors in the focus.
 Scheimpflug imaging uses a rotating camera to create 3-Dimensional maps of the cornea to detect shape irregularities.

 The majority of patients will have 20/20 vision after surgery without glasses.
-Less than 5% of patients don’t achieve full correction with the first treatment and a second treatment is needed – there are no additional costs for the second treatment.
+Less than 5% of patients do not achieve full correction with the first treatment and a second treatment is needed – there are no additional costs for the second treatment.
 Patients over the age of 45 years will need reading glasses after treatment – usually standard off-the-shelf readers.
-As we get older the natural lens of the eye loses its ability to flex and change focus from distance to near - an aging change called presbyopia.
+As we get older the natural lens of the eye loses its ability to flex and change focus from distance to near - an ageing change called presbyopia.
 Laser treatment primarily corrects distance vision.
-Younger patients can see both far and near after surgery but over the age of 45 readers are needed.
+Younger patients can see both far and near after surgery, but for patients over the age of 45, readers are needed.

 HOW IT WORKS